wyntau/dotfiles/README.md

     - httpie        (when httpie is installed)
     - mosh          (when mosh is installed)
     - tmux          (when tmux is installed)
+    - fasd          (when fasd is installed, otherwise z)
     - osx           (OS X only)

     So, maybe you should install some of them to make full use of zsh.